 RIFUGIO AURONZO BY BUS

-Tickets — If you are visiting between 10 July and 10 September, bus trips must be booked in advance.
+Booking Bus Tickets — Bus trips must be booked in advance if you are visiting between 10 July and 10 September.
 All other times, tickets can be purchased on the bus.

 The best place to stay to do the Tre Cime di Lavaredo hike is Cortina, which is 23 kilometres from Rifugio Auronzo.
 It’s a charming town with a good range of facilities and public transport connections.